tubaman48/CI-MS1-local-wind-groups/README.md

 > ##### Media
 >
-> - The main photos, logo and imagery used in this project are _to be credited_
+> - The main "hero-image" photo used in this project is _owned and provided by myself_
-> - About/Trip page images are taken from [Pexels](https://www.pexels.com/), a free stock-photo library.
+> - The icons utilised in the **Technology Used** section of the README for this project were obtained from [FontAwesome](https://fontawesome.com/)
+> - The logos used in the Detailed Listings for the different organisations were obtained from the individual organisation websites.
 >
 > ##### Content
 >